mybeliefs/mybeliefs.github.io/docs/Theology/prayer.md

 - Ask for our "daily bread" (petitions).

 ### Difficulties
+Praying can be difficult.
+Probably the biggest challenge for me is setting realistic expectations of God in response to my prayers.
+Should my primary focus be on praising God, asking for forgiveness, thanking Him, and seeking guidance to follow His commands?
+Or is my primary focus on asking for situations/things/etc to “make my life better/easier”?

 Does praying change something that was going to happen not to happen?
 Is this God intervening with existing matters?
 I am not even sure how to ask this question.
 So, does God change the outcome if I pray?
+Where does sovereignty come in?

-Is prayer a deep mystery that we can't really fully understand?
-Is this where faith comes in?
-The issue we praying for the sick is more binary - either happens or does not.
-Other types of prayer you can look back and say, "It turned out better this way".
-So how can you assess if the prayer changed anything?
-I understand praying to commune with God, to ask for forgiveness, wisdom, etc. But petitions to "change outcome" are difficult to understand.
+Prayer is a profound mystery that we cannot fully understand.
+This is where faith comes in.

+The issue with praying for the sick is more binary - either it happens, or it does not.
+Other types of prayer you can look back and say, "I think it turned out better this way".
+So, how can you assess whether the prayer really changed anything?
+I understand praying as a means to commune with God, to ask for forgiveness, wisdom, and so on.
+But praying to "change outcome" is an area I struggle with to fully understand.

 Some of the questions that I wrestle with concerning prayer:

-- Why do everyday prayer requests - like “my trip goes well next week” bother me?
+- Why in bible studies/community groups do prayer requests like “my trip goes well next week” or "my neighbor sister has a problem" bother me?
 It's possible that I expect prayer to focus on “bigger” or more spiritual issues—things like growth, salvation, forgiveness, etc.?
 When the focus remains on daily inconveniences or minor issues, it can seem shallow or self-centered.

  But the bible does show that God cares about all aspects of our lives:
    - [Matthew 6:25-34](https://www.biblegateway.com/passage/?search=Matthew%206%3A25-34&version=ESV) - "do not be anxious about your life ... seek first the kingdom ... and all these things will be added to you".